yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

 "Hello, World!"
 ```

+### Multiple Updates

 This illustrates an important distinction between Behavior Graph and many reactive libraries.
 Our behavior demands multiple resources.
-That means when either `person` or `greeting` __or both__ update our behavior will run.
+That means whenever either `person` or `greeting` __or both__ update our behavior should run.
+However it doesn't run immediately, it is only __activated__.

+Inside our action we update both `person` and `greeting`.
-But it will only run after the action block completes.
+Our behavior that demands them will not run until the entire action block has completed.
-We can update multiple resources (our equivalent of an observable property), but it doesn't immediately run downstream subscribers.
-All updates inside a single action are treated as if they happend at the same time.
+All updates inside a single action are treated as if they happened at the same time.
-So we still only print our message once.
+This means our behavior runs only once.

-But we aren't required to provide both.
+We aren't required to provide both just because we demand both.
 State resources persist their value from action to action.
-So we could add an additional step.
+Let's add an additional action to see this.

 {{< highlight javascript "hl_lines=5-7">}}
 g.action(() => {